domiot-io/jsdomiot/examples/0-retail-buttons-shelving-units/README.md

 - When a button is **pressed**, its corresponding shelving unit lights up in **blue**.
 - When a button is **released**, the shelving unit returns to **white** light.

+## Quick setup

+For a quick setup script for DOMIoT (Document Object Model for IoT) on Linux systems use the (jsdomiot kickstart)[https://github.com/domiot-io/jsdomiot-kickstart].
+Simply run a script, and the entire setup will be installed for you.

 ## Step-by-Step Tutorial

 ### 1. Install and Load Drivers for testing